 It seems to me that the Muslim community in North America needs find a way of expressing a constructive critique of the West that doesn't degenerate into extremism.
 Community involvement and statements denouncing Hasan are PR band-aids that ignore the real issue of Islam's dark side, extremism.
 And publicly planing for the very unlikely event of a mass shooting only increases the sense of fear that results in extremism.
 On the other hand, I doubt that Muslim Americans will have the space to address these issues until the media spotlight currently trained on their community moves on to the next story.

 Although I did not appreciate the self-defense talk (I feel that adolescent male fantasies of a heroic charge at a deranged gunman have nothing to do with the worship of God.), I enjoyed my visit to the mosque.
 Of all the non-Christian worship services I have attended, this was the one where I felt closest to God, probably because there was an extended period of time when I could simply pray.
-My only regret was that I had to leave soon after the service, and during the time after prayers and before I left no one approached me for conversation.
+My only regret was that I had to leave soon after the service, during the time after prayers.
+Before I left no one approached me for conversation.